RodricBr/OffSec-MISC/README.md

 #### Credits: <br>

-> [Me](https://github.com/rodricbr)               :: Creator of this directory and 80% of the payloads/commands
+> [Me](https://github.com/rodricbr)               :: Creator of this directory and most of the payloads/commands

 > [NobodyKnows](https://github.com/almostfamous2) :: Base creator of the [Nmap command](#nmap-ultimate-scan-v1-man)